CAWaterBoardDataCenter/swrcb-openscapes/cohorts/SEFSC-sum2022.md

 4) developing open communities and coding strategies, and
 5) preparing a team pathway document to guide their open data science journey after the training.

 The teams are focusing their energy on a range of important research issues supporting the SEFSC mission including...
-The teams consist of XX SEFSC employees from XX SEFSC divisions, AOML, the Southeast Regional Office.
-All of the teams are developing their skills for...
+The teams consist of 37 SEFSC employees across 7 SEFSC divisions, along with 4 employees from AOML.
+All of the teams are developing their skills to cultivate innovation and establish best practices in their own work.
 All of this is achieved within the context of a growing expansion of open science within NOAA and the greater scientific community.

 # Teams and their achievements